Melike Pekel: Club career

+Ingolstadt

+In November 2023, following a two-year hiatus, she joined 2.
+Bundesliga club Ingolstadt for the 2023–24 season.
+On 21 April 2024, she scored her first goal for Ingolstadt in a 2–1 away defeat against FSV Gütersloh 2009.

+Galatasaray

+On July 8, 2025, she signed a contract with the Turkish giant Galatasaray.

 International career

 Pekel was called up to the Turkey women's national team, and debuted in the friendly match against Albania on 19 August 2015.

 She took part in four of the UEFA Women's Euro 2017 qualifying Group 5 matches for the Turkish nationals.
 She appeared in three matches of the UEFA Women's Euro 2017 qualifying Group 5.
 On 1 March 2017, Pekel scored her first national goal against Romania in the 2017 Goldcity Women's Cup.

 She took part at the 2019 FIFA Women's World Cup qualification – UEFA preliminary round – Group 4 matches.
 In the second match of the tournament, she scored a hat-trick in the match against Luxembourg on 8 April 2017.
 She scored her team's only goal in the third game of the qualification tournament against Faroe Islands.